 Weeds are a constant issue and summer weeds are no different.
-While 2020 has interesting for a number of reasons, the weather patterns definitely have caused some additional issues that make for treating summer weeds that much more difficult.
+While the last few years have been interesting for a number of reasons, the weather patterns definitely have caused some additional issues that make or treating summer weeds that much more difficult.

 Don’t pull them out